Greatest Hits (Black Sabbath album)

-Greatest Hits is a compilation album from Black Sabbath, released by Universal in 2009.
+Greatest Hits is a compilation album from the English heavy metal band Black Sabbath, released by Universal in 2009.

 This album features only the original line-up of Black Sabbath with most of the albums Ozzy Osbourne worked on presented.
 This compilation features songs from 1970's self-titled debut album to Sabbath Bloody Sabbath, as well as one song from Never Say Die!.

 This compilations used the same masters from the Universal 2009 album remasters.

 A similar compilation of the same name was released outside North America by NEMS Records in 1977.

 The album was re-released in 2012 as Iron Man: The Best of Black Sabbath with identical track listing but different artwork.